Emergence of Invariance and Disentanglement in Deep Representations: Learning minimal weights

 \subsection{Flat minima have low information}

 Thus far we have suggested that adding the explicit information regularizer $I(w; \D)$ prevents the network from memorizing the dataset and thus avoid overfitting, which we also confirm empirically in \Cref{sec:expm}.
 However, real networks are not commonly trained with this regularizer, thus seemingly undermining the theory.
+However, even when not explicitly present, the term $I(w;\D)$ is implicit in the use of SGD.
+In particular, \citet{chaudhari2018cycles} show that, under certain conditions, SGD introduces an entropic bias of a very similar form to the information in the weights described thus far, where the amount of information can be controlled by the learning rate and the size of mini-batches.

-However, we claim that, even when not explicitly controlled, $I(w;\D)$ is implicitly regularized by the use of SGD.
-In particular, empirical evidence \citep{chaudhari2016entropy} suggests that SGD biases the optimization toward ``flat minima'', that are local minima whose Hessian has mostly small eigenvalues.
+Additional indirect empirical evidence is provided by the fact that some variants of SGD \citep{chaudhari2016entropy} bias the optimization toward ``flat minima'', that are local minima whose Hessian has mostly small eigenvalues.
 These minima can be interpreted exactly as having low information $I(w;\D)$, as suggested early on by \citet{hochreiter1997flat}: {Intuitively, since the loss landscape is locally flat, the weights may be stored at lower precision without incurring in excessive inference error.
-As a consequence of previous claims, we can then see flat minima as having better generalization properties and, as we will see in \Cref{sec:duality}, the associated representation of the data is more invariant and disentangled.} For completeness, here we derive a more precise relationship between flatness (measured by the nuclear norm of the loss Hessian), and the information content based on our model. \begin{prop}[Flat minima have low information] Let $\hat w$ be a local minimum of the cross-entropy loss $H_{p,q}(\y|\x,w)$, and let $\H$ be the Hessian at that point.
+As a consequence of previous claims, we can then see flat minima as having better generalization properties and, as we will see in \Cref{sec:duality}, the associated representation of the data is more insensitive to nuisances and more disentangled.} For completeness, here we derive a more precise relationship between flatness (measured by the nuclear norm of the loss Hessian), and the information content based on our model. \begin{prop}[Flat minima have low information, Appendix \ref{prop:flat-minima-proof}] Let $\hat w$ be a local minimum of the cross-entropy loss $H_{p,q}(\y|\x,w)$, and let $\H$ be the Hessian at that point.
 Then, for the optimal choice of the posterior $w|\D = \epsilon \odot \hat w$ centered at $\hat w$ that optimizes the IB Lagrangian, we have

-where $K = \dim(w)$ and $\| \cdot \|_*$ denotes the nuclear norm. \end{prop} \cut{\begin{rmk} The bound above is not tight, but illustrates the qualitative dependency between flatness, that has been empirically associated with generalization but is not parametrization-invariant, and information in the weights, that has been suggested as a regularization criterion, and we have shown to be related to the Information Bottleneck.
-Increasing the flatness of a minimum decreases the information in the weights, but not vice-versa: It is possible for a sharp minimum to have low information and yield good generalization \cite{dinh2017sharp}.
-Note that the information in the weights is invariant to reparametrization only after accounting for the constant $C$, which we ignore as previously discussed. \end{rmk}}